Top 10 Countries with Highest and Lowest Minimum Wage in the World

 Understanding Minimum Wage

-The International Labor Organization (ILO), an organization of the United Nations, defines minimum wage.
+The International Labour Organisation (ILO), an organisation of the United Nations, defines minimum wage.
 This definition is binding on all member and signatory states of ILO.

 The ILO definition clearly says: “Minimum wages have been defined as the minimum amount of remuneration that an employer is required to pay wage earners for the work performed during a given period, which cannot be reduced by collective agreement or an individual contract.”